zdoom-docs/staging/md/Api/Events/RenderEvent.md

 readOnly double {FracTic}

-A value between 0 and 1 (exclusive) representing the time between the last game tick and the next game tick.
+A value between 0 and 1 (exclusive) representing the time between the last game tic and the next game tic.
 This is most useful for interpolation, and you can add it to the current game tick to get the real time at which this event has been called.
 Precision is not specified.